OpenIndiana/oi-docs/docs/handbook/sunray.md

 ## update older Hipster

-If you have SunRay running on Hipster with GNOME, you can prevent remove GNOME with freeze the GNOME packages and release the version locks
+If you have Sun Ray running on Hipster with GNOME, you can prevent remove GNOME with freeze the GNOME packages and release the version locks

 ```shell
 # pkg freeze gdm gnome-session gnome-panel metacity libgnomekbd gnome-settings-daemon gweather